-It may be the complex and unfortunate events of the pandemic that has everyone taking more of the essential supplement, but with such a breadth of benefits, we’re hopeful about vitamin D supplementation finally getting the attention it deserves.
-Here’s why…
+It may be the unfortunate events of a global pandemic that has everyone taking more vitamin D, but with such a breadth of benefits for nearly everyone, we’re happy to see this crucial supplement finally get the attention it deserves.

-Unfortunately, over 40% of the adult population in the U.S. are considered ‘clinically insufficient’ in vitamin D†.
-While many of us are aware that sun exposure and foods like eggs and coldwater fish provide some level of vitamin D intake, unless you’re guzzling cod liver oil everyday or eating more wild salmon than a bear on holiday, it’s likely a daily supplement is needed to achieve optimal levels.
+While sun exposure and foods like eggs and certain coldwater fish do provide some level of vitamin D intake, unless you’re eating more wild salmon than a bear on holiday, it’s likely a daily supplement is needed to achieve optimal levels (and keep them there).

 Yes, vitamin D is a vitamin, but what many people don’t realize is that it is also a “preprohormone”.
 Active in the body, vitamin D actually behaves as a hormone!

-+ It supports immunity.* Optimal vitamin D levels have been shown to positively affect the immune system in a variety of ways, including supporting white blood cell function, helping the immune system adapt to and ward off threats, and more.* A deficiency in vitamin D has also been associated with a variety of autoimmune issues.
++ Vitamin D supports immunity.* Optimal vitamin D levels have been shown to positively affect the immune system in a variety of ways, including supporting white blood cell function, helping the immune system adapt to and ward off threats, and more.*

-+ It helps support thyroid health.* An estimated 20 million people in the United States have some type of thyroid disorder.
-Vitamin D plays a crucial role in thyroid health as it helps regulate the production of thyroid hormones* which have widespread, multifaceted functions in the body including metabolism, weight, mood, the sleep cycle, musculoskeletal health, reproductive health, and immunity.
-Thyroid hormones also play a role in keeping your hair, skin, and nails youthful and strong.
++ Vitamin D helps support thyroid health.* Vitamin D plays a crucial role in thyroid health as it helps regulate the production of thyroid hormones which have widespread, multifaceted functions in the body including metabolism, weight, mood, the sleep cycle, musculoskeletal health, reproductive health, and immunity.* Thyroid hormones also play a role in keeping your hair, skin, and nails youthful and strong.

-When it comes to supplements, one thing that most consumers don’t understand is the difference between NIH’s daily recommended intake and the intake required for ‘optimal health’.
+One thing that most consumers don’t understand is the difference between the National Academies’ ‘daily recommended intake’ and the intake required for optimal health.

-According to Ashley Jordan Ferira, Ph.D., R.D.N., “The NIH recommends 200 to 600 IUs of vitamin D a day.
-That’s the amount to prevent rickets, a disease caused by vitamin D deficiency.
+According to Ashley Jordan Ferira, PhD, RDN, “The National Academies (formerly the NIH) recommends 200 to 600 IUs of vitamin D a day.
+That’s the amount to avoid frank vitamin D deficiency and issues that go along with that.
 This is not a goal to aim for but rather a minimum to avoid.”